Regiment: Commonwealth armies

-In the British Army and armies modelled on it (such as the Australian, the New Zealand, the Canadian, the Pakistani and the Indian), the term regiment is used confusingly in two different ways: it can mean an administrative identity and grouping, or a tactical unit.
+In the British Army and armies modelled on it (such as the Australian, the New Zealand, the Canadian, the Pakistani, Bangladeshi, Myanmar and the Indian armies), the term regiment is used in two different ways: it can mean an administrative identity and grouping, or a tactical unit.
 In the former Dominion of Newfoundland, "Regiment" was used to describe the entirety of the fighting armed forces, the Royal Newfoundland Regiment.

 In the Commonwealth countries listed above, the large administrative regiment has been the normal practice for many years.
 In the case of India, "large regiments" of four to five battalions date from 1923 and, since the 1950s, many of these have expanded even further.
 As an example, the Punjab Regiment of the Indian Army has expanded from four battalions in 1956 to its present strength of 20, while, in the Pakistan Army, several regiments have over 50 battalions.

-In Canada, the regiment is a formation of one or more units; existing almost exclusively for reasons of heritage, the continuance of battle honors and esprit de corps.
+In Canada, the regiment is a formation of one or more units; existing almost exclusively for reasons of heritage, the continuance of battle honours and esprit de corps.
 The three regular force infantry regiments each consist of three regular force battalions of approximately 600 soldiers, in addition to one or more reserve battalions.
 Canadian battalions are employed tactically and administratively within brigade groups.

 In Australia, there is but one administrative infantry regiment in the regular army: the Royal Australian Regiment, consisting of all seven regular infantry battalions in the Army.
 The Australian Army Reserve also has state-based infantry regiments which administer the reserve infantry battalions.

 In Pakistan, the word regiment is an administrative grouping.
 While individual battalions may have different roles (for example different battalions of the Frontier Force Regiment may be mechanized infantry, paratroop infantry, or mountain troops), the regiment is considered to encompass all of them.